Ordering your Woodlander item and shipping

 If you would like to order a Woodlander item please check the SHOP page as it may already be in stock.
 If not, send me a message or email with your requirements and I'll reply as soon as possible.

 As well as my own range I create many custom sheaths when time allows.
 If you are looking for a bespoke sheath for your own knife send me the details via the CONTACT US page.
 If I don't own a pattern knife then I usually require yours to ensure I get an exact fit.
 I return your knife with the completed sheath.

 Prices include mainland UK delivery.
-Shipping to USA, Canada, Australia costs an additional £12.00 on a signed for service and I send a paypal request for the shipping shortly after purchase.
+Overseas shipping to USA, Canada, Australia costs an additional £12.00 on a signed for service and I send a paypal request for the shipping shortly after purchase.
 An idea of overseas shipping costs is shown below.
 For remote parts of UK and other countries please contact me for a shipping price.

 I am always striving to improve Woodlander products and welcome feedback from users.
 Here are some recent comments from Woodlander customers.
 (Opens in a new window)